Gymnastics Levels Guide & Requirements [For Stages 1 – 10]

 Once the students master the first level, he or she can take level 2.
 It's not a compulsory level, so students can skip this if they don't want to compete.
 For the vault requirement, the student must be able to jump to handstand and fall to his back.
 Bar requirements aim to refine the other skills from level 1 and add mill circle, single-leg basket swing, and underwing dismount.

 The vault requirement is only to learn front handspring.
 You need to master more challenging skills such as kip, backward sole circle, long hang kip, long hang pullover, and flyaway dismount.
-Tap swings are also added for the bars requirement set.
+For level 5 gymnastics, tap swings are also added for the bars requirement set.
 For both the beam and floor exercises, the hardest skills to learn are back walkover, sissonne, front handspring, front tuck, and the back tuck.

 In these levels, the gymnasts have to learn routines from sets that are categorized by difficulty.
 A skill is rated from A to E, with A skills being the easiest and E skills being the hardest.
 To level up, each gymnast has to perform a specific combination of skills with varying difficulties in one routine.